 Bali is home to the highest density of spas in the world.

 What you spend on a trip to Indonesia may vary depending on what region you go to and what season you choose to visit.
-This estimate is based on what it would cost to go on a trip to Bali.
+As a metric, this estimate is based on what it would cost to go on a trip to Bali between the months of September – November.

 With COVID-19 and the change that the travel landscape has recently seen, I decided to make some virtual resources available for those who want to satisfy their wanderlust and explore Bali, Indonesia from home.
 If you have a trip to Bali, Indonesia planned; then these can serve as great tools for getting amped for your trip!